 I celebrate the quiet thrill in anticipation of sultry wet days.
 Even now, I hear the even tempered rhythm of raindrops on tin-shed roofs.
 I imagine walking barefoot in rain, attentive to the fragrance of good earth, becoming one with nature.
 During Baishakh I visualize the splendor of universe and I sing along with the alluring orchestra of wind "akash bhora surja tara bishsho bhora pran / tahari majhkhane ami peyechi mor esthan / bishshoye taii jage amar gaan."
 The sentiments gracefully hold the verve of relishing the season.

 And finally, in rain I long to see the crimson lotuses tremble on a restless pond, imagery typical of Bengali landscape.
 I cherish Baishakh as it reminds me of our heritage, lest we forget; makes me hope for a balance of old and new cultural traditions and just national principles.
 It brings out the believer in me of all that is good in new.
-I hum along with Baishakh lovers, "tora shob joyodhoni kor / oee notuner keton ore kaal baishakhir jhor."
+I hum along with Baishakh lovers, "tora shob joyodhoni kor / oee notuner keton ore kaal boishakhir jhor."

-AINON M writes from Georgia, USA
+The writer writes from the USA

 Leave Your Comments